 TikTok is one of the fastest-growing social media apps today.

-In only two years, it has become a worthy opponent of Instagram and YouTube regarding video marketing and content sharing.
+In just a few years, it has become a worthy competitor to Instagram and YouTube in terms of content sharing.

-Being a relatively new platform, there isn't much data on influencer marketing costs.
+Being a relatively new platform, there is no standardized data on influencer marketing costs.

-However, according to Statista, TikTok influencer pricing per post is as follows:
+TikTok influencer marketing pricing per post is as follows:

 Influencer's FollowingAverage Cost Per Post ($)